WELCOME!

 The Role of Labor Market’s Information in College Major Choice and Educated Labor Supply

-with MohammadAli Bagherzadeh
+with Mohammadali Bagherzadeh

 This work aims to investigate the role of information sharing in labor market as a key determinant of temporal dynamics and suboptimality of educated labor supply using a dynamic choice model of college majors and jobs.
 Exploiting a directed search model of the labor market, choice dynamics are assessed in a network of potential workers who receive new information on their productivity in different industries and observe posted wages in skilled-labor sub-markets.
 The case of the Dot-Com boom effect on the enrollment of different college majors is studied.
 While the social network connectivity in different U.S. states is considered as the information diffusion criterion, the effect of wages on college majors' enrollment is examined exploiting a multinomial choice model.
 In the case where sub-market wages are derived from the competitive search equilibrium, difference between the semiparametric estimation results highlights the underestimation of wage effect on enrollment decisions.